akasumitlamba/tceV1.0/README.md

 4. For each test case:
    - Review the test details
    - Click on the appropriate status indicator (PASSED, FAILED, etc.)
-   - Add any comments or evidence in the comment section
+   - Add any comments in the comment section
 5. Click "Export CSV" to download the updated test results

 ## CSV Format